dapr/dotnet-sdk/examples/AspNetCore/ControllerSample/README.md

-# ASP.NET Core Controller Sample
+# ASP.NET Core Controller example

 This sample shows using Dapr with ASP.NET Core controllers.
 This application is a simple and not-so-secure banking application.
 The application uses the Dapr state-store for its data storage.